-Without any evidence, she strongly feels for 25 years of her life that Father has betrayed her, which amounts to another experience of loss of true love, and another, yet deeper sensation of bereavement.
+Without any evidence, she strongly feels for twenty years of her life that Father has betrayed her, which amounts to another experience of loss of true love, and another, yet deeper sensation of bereavement.
 Ellen for many years cannot mourn over Dad.
-Like to the melancholic, his person has taken seat within Ellen’s own body (Freud 2001a), and she cannot expel his for her now tainted corpse out of her body.
+Like the melancholic, his person has taken seat within Ellen’s own body (Freud 2001a), and she cannot expel him from her now tainted corpse.
 All of this, in the faint story-line that can be analysed as phrased and sayable, is based on the verisimilitudal, cause and effect-relations stemming out of the police’s evidence: the medium of a single handwritten note, saying: “We’ll see to it that they don’t suffer” (Dorrestein 2001: 192).
 It eventually turns out the note was handwritten entirely by Mom, without Dad’s knowledge or complicity at all.
 In the stirring-up of her memory of her only visit to the family grave, with its granite Heart of Stone, it is not enirely Ellen’s own heart that is conjured up as a present-day image, yet, to be sure, also the hearts of her parents.
-Still, in the present of the novel, another evidence of Dad’s innocence and unbroken trust later appears by way of her friend Bas, and Ellens guilt at first, yet later her trustful love of her father (and perhaps a healed relationship to them?) returns with full force.
+Still, in the present of the novel, another evidence of Dad’s innocence and unbroken trust later appears by way of her friend Bas, and Ellens guilt at first, yet later her trustful love of her father returns with full force.

-By performative chance (the newspaper-ad being an instantaneously disruptive, textual-medial action), Ellen (now aged 38) sees her childhood home coming up for sale: she buys it at the spur of the moment.
-It is completely redesigned, ripped of all its family and newspaper-cutting agency archives and interiors: this was the successful livelihood for the still well-functioning van Bemmel family and their staff of students.
-Yet she now dares to explore its rooms again, and as the very last one: the dark-cellar storage-room where she and her 4-year old brother were found severely traumatised and speechless 25 years ago.
+By chance Ellen sees her childhood home coming up for sale: she buys it at the spur of the moment.
+It is completely redesigned, ripped of all its family interiors and its newspaper-cutting agency archives: this was the successful livelihood for the still well-functioning van Bemmel family and their staff of students.
+Yet she now dares to explore its rooms again, and as the very last one: the dark-cellar storage-room where she and her four-year old brother were found severely traumatised and speechless twenty-five years ago.
 Ellen is pregnant by now, with a girl-baby, by one of her many casual-men relations with whom she has quickly broken up.
 She decides to bear the child, she starts feeling maternal love, and she as well starts nourishing feelings for Bas, a former agency-staff member and dear friend of hers, who still lives close by her house.
 Suffering a uterine prolapse, she has to remain bedridden for the duration of her pregnancy, yet Bas helps her in any matter.

-Now, 25 years after her initial, catastrophic traumatisation, she recieves from her former orphanage-assistant friend the only heirloom left from her childhood home: the family photo album.
-It has suddenly been retrieved at the institution after having been inadvertently tucked away there without Ellen’s knowledge.
-In bed now, and again in her childhood house, looking at the photographies, reading them, Ellen starts her “dialogue” with this photographic medium: She writes, as a first-person narrator – haphazardly, criss-cross, with vast temporal leaps back and forth.
-The sensorial impacts of the shifts to this medium and its images from her and her family members’ distant past, jump-shifts by proxy to the representational intrusion of other visible and heard media with “past” images, phrases (ads, fashion, culture), songlyrics (pop music), headlines (the newspaper cut-outs), dialogue lines (films), politics (TV and the news media), etc. This massive textual-medial action then triggers the presencing of repressed and forgotten personal memories in Ellen.
+Now, twenty-five years after her initial, catastrophic traumatisation, she receives from her former orphanage-assistant friend the only heirloom left from her childhood home: the family photo album.
+It has suddenly been retrieved at the institution after having been tucked away there without Ellen’s knowledge.
+In bed now, and again in her childhood house, looking at the photos, Ellen starts her “dialogue” with this photographic medium: she writes, as a first-person narrator – haphazardly, criss-cross, with vast temporal leaps back and forth.
+The sensorial impacts of the shifts to this medium and its images from her and her family members’ distant past, jump-shifts by proxy to the representational intrusion of other visible and heard media with “past” images, phrases (ads, fashion, culture), songlyrics (pop music), headlines (the newspaper cut-outs), dialogue lines (films), politics (TV and the news media), etc. This massive textual-medial action now triggers the repressed and forgotten personal memories in Ellen.